crowselectromusic/wavy-jones/README.md

 3. Connect it to an audio source.
 Wavy Jones is basically a normal Audio Analyser node wearing a sparkly jacket.
 This means you can connect it up just like you would any other audio node.

 ```
-// create a wavyjones instance on the 'oscilloscope' element.
-let wavy = new WavyJones('oscilloscope');

 // create an audio context
 let context = new AudioContext()

-// get wavy set up in the context
-wavy.setupInAudioContext(context);
+// create a wavyjones instance on the 'oscilloscope' element.
+let wavy = new WavyJones(context, 'oscilloscope');

 // create a sinewave oscillator in the audio context
 let sineWave = context.createOscillator()